Toucaan/toucaan.research/README.md

 Toucaan is a _mutative_ & _intrinsic_ css framework for modern web applications according to the [new landscape](https://bubblin.io/blog/the-new-landscape-of-the-web) of the web.

-By mutative, we mean that you can add/edit your own style rules directly into the framework.
+1. By mutative, we mean that you can add/edit your own style rules directly into the framework.
 There is no secondary reset file or additional css to import than what you'll be writing for your app.

-By intrinsic, we mean that even the [baseline style](https://bubblin.io/blog/baseline-css) is modernized and "belongs to the device it is on."
+2. By intrinsic, we mean that even the [baseline style](https://bubblin.io/blog/baseline-css) is modernized and "belongs to the device" it is on.
 Unlike any other CSS framework, Toucaan doesn't use a heavy reset or `normalize` because [this](https://bubblin.io/blog/baseline-css).

-Toucaan uses modern-day css patterns and doesn't make a choice between css grids or flexbox.
-It also introduces block-scoped typography and deterministic layouts if you need those.
+Toucaan uses modern-day css patterns and logical defaults that are easier to reason about.
+For example, it doesn't make a choice between css grids or the flexbox.
+Use whatever you like!
+It also introduces block-scoped typography and deterministic layouts if you need any of those.

-Go 'app like' with Toucaan and keep your style semantic, searchable and mathematically grounded.
-At all times.
+Go 'app like' with Toucaan!

+Keep your style semantic, searchable and mathematically grounded.
+All the time.

 ## Getting Started